crgwilson/ansible-role-docker-ce/README.md

 ## Variables

-All variables are really straight forward, there's no real reason to need to change any of them.
+Most variables are really straight forward, there's no real reason to need to change them, the exceptions are listed below.

+### `docker_daemon_config` - dict

+Define the content of the `daemon.json` file.
+This is empty by default.

 ## TODO

-* Manage daemon config
-* Manage storage driver config
-* Manage network driver config
 * Support for installing an arbitrary number of containers